rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 `ThreadPool::new` where we create the channel, and in the signature of `Worker::new`.
 The `execute` method of `ThreadPool` needs to send jobs wrapped in the `Message::NewJob` variant.
-Then, in `Worker::new` where we receive a `Message` from the channel, we'll process the job if we get the `NewJob` variant and break out of the loop if we get the `Terminate` variant.
+Then, in `Worker::new` where we receive a `Message` from the channel, we’ll process the job if we get the `NewJob` variant and break out of the loop if we get the `Terminate` variant.

 With these changes, the code will compile again and continue to function in the same way as it has been.
-We'll get a warning, though, because we aren't using the `Terminate` variant in any messages.
-Let's change our `Drop` implementation to look like Listing 20-24:
+We’ll get a warning, though, because we aren’t using the `Terminate` variant in any messages.
+Let’s change our `Drop` implementation to look like Listing 20-24:

 <span class="filename">Filename: src/lib.rs</span>